William E. Boeing: Later life

 Between 1935 and 1944, William Boeing and his wife Bertha set aside a large tract of land north of the Seattle city limits for subdivision, including the future communities of Richmond Beach, Richmond Heights, Innis Arden, Blue Ridge, and Shoreview.
 The Boeings placed racially restrictive covenants on their land to enforce segregation, forbidding properties from being "sold, conveyed, rented, or leased in whole or in part to any person not of the White or Caucasian race."
-Non-whites could only occupy a property on the land if they were employed as a domestic servant "by a person of the White or Caucasian race."
+Non-whites could occupy a property on the land only if they were employed as a domestic servant "by a person of the White or Caucasian race."

 He spent the remainder of his life in property development and thoroughbred horse breeding.
 Concerned about the possibility of World War II battles in the Pacific Northwest, he purchased a 650 acre farm in the countryside east of Seattle, which he dubbed "Aldarra."
 The estate remained in the family until most of the land was developed into a golf course residential community in 2001.
 Several acres, however, remained in the family, including the Boeing's own and two smaller houses.
 His primary residence for most of his life, however, was a mansion in The Highlands community close to Seattle; the William E. Boeing House was later listed on the National Register of Historic Places.
 Boeing Creek running near this property bears his name.

 On May 14, 1954, William Boeing and his wife Bertha went back to the Boeing Airplane Company to participate in the rollout ceremony for the Boeing 367-80 prototype.

-William Boeing died on September 28, 1956, at the age of 74, three days before his 75th birthday.
-He was pronounced dead on arrival at the Seattle Yacht Club, having had a heart attack aboard his yacht, Taconite, in Puget Sound, Washington.
+William Boeing died on September 28, 1956, at the age of 74.
 His ashes were scattered off the coast of British Columbia, where he spent much of his time sailing.

 He was posthumously inducted into the National Aviation Hall of Fame in Dayton, Ohio, in 1966.

 In 1984, Boeing was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.
 The Museum of Flight, in Seattle holds the William E. Boeing Sr. Papers; an archival collection of Boeing's textual and photographic materials.